-In this case under the National Vaccine Injury Compensation Program, Special Master Zane issued a decision on August 23, 2013, that awarded compensation pursuant to the parties' joint stipulation.
-Petitioners filed their first motion for attorney fees and costs on December 11, 2013.
-On December 13, 2013, I was assigned this case.
+In this case under the National Vaccine Injury Compensation Program, I issued a decision on September 27, 2013, that awarded compensation pursuant to the parties' joint stipulation.
+Petitioner filed his first motion for attorney fees and costs on January 7, 2014.
 On January 17, 2014, the parties filed a stipulation for attorney fees and costs.
-The stipulation indicates that after informal discussions petitioners agreed to amend their fee application and respondent does not object to the amended amount petitioners are requesting.
-Additionally, pursuant to General Order #9, the stipulation notes that petitioners incurred no personal litigation costs.
+The stipulation indicates that after informal discussions petitioner agreed to amend their fee application and respondent does not object to the amended amount petitioner is requesting.